navarroaxel/navarroaxel.github.io/blog/sign-your-code.md

 ## Should I sign every commit?

 There is a discussion about this, because Linus Torvalds says that when you're signing a Git tag 🏷️, you're validating all the commits in the release, signed or not.
-If you **automatically** sign every commit in the repository, the source of the signature lose its sense.
+If you **automatically** sign every commit in the repository, the source of the signature loses its sense.

 In the other hand, some Linux distros, like Arch Linux, uses Arch User (Git) Repositories made by users to build non-official supported packages.
-I mean, if you're compiling and installing a package via another user's instructions maybe you like the idea that the authors sign their work. ⚠️
+I mean, if you're compiling and installing a package via another user's instructions maybe you like the idea of the authors signing their work. ⚠️

-I personally like the idea of sign my open source contributions, because that's a proof of my work.
-Anyway, if you use GitHub to [squash your commits](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-pull-request-commits) before merge a pull request, GitHub replaces all your commits, signed or not, by a commit made by itself and signed with the GitHub GPG key.
+I personally like the idea of signing my open source contributions, because that's a proof of my work.
+Anyway, if you use GitHub to [squash your commits](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-pull-request-commits) before merging a pull request, GitHub replaces all your commits, signed or not, by a commit made by itself and signed with the GitHub GPG key.
 The same happens when you create code releases via the GitHub web interface.

 ## How to sign a Git commit?